 However I would suggest perhenthian islands (small) over these 2.
 More laid back,less developed, however (depending on what you want) heaps of backpackers.
 I've just come from there and absolutely loved it, and would recommend going there before they ruin it with their ugly big resorts they're building.
 Perhenthian has really cheap diving, accomodation - you can't book it in advance.
 The food on the island is expensive and pretty basic.
 Generally most of the island - besides the dive / restaurants - then off their power from 8.30am-6pm

 My next stop will be sipadan - some of the best diving in the world there.
 I will also stop off at Kudat - which is less known in Sabah.

 Langkawaki seemed kinda touristy and ugly beaches.

-Hope this helps! over 1 year ago
+Hope this helps! about 2 years ago